datalad/datalad-osf/docs/source/settingup.rst

    If this is your reaction to reading the words DataLad dataset, sibling, or dataset publishing,  please head over to the `DataLad Handbook`_ for an introduction to DataLad.

    .. image:: ./_static/clueless.gif

+.. rubric:: Footnotes

+.. [#f1] While installable for Windows 10, the extension may not be able to perform all functionality documented here.
+Please get in touch if you are familiar with Windows `to help us fix bugs <https://github.com/datalad/datalad-osf/issues?q=is%3Aissue+is%3Aopen+windows>`_.